-Queens College main campus grounds, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking areas are patrolled on a 24-hour basis by Public Safety Officers.
-Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10 subsection 79 and have the power to make arrests in compliance with New York State Criminal Procedure Law.
-Public Safety Peace Officers receive training in accordance with the New York State Division of Criminal Justice Services (NYS DCJS) training requirements for Public Safety Officers.
-Officers also participate in continual in-service training to maintain state compliance.
+Queens College's main campus grounds, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking areas are patrolled on a 24-hour basis by Public Safety officers.
+Public Safety officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10 subsection 79 and have the power to make arrests in compliance with New York State Criminal Procedure Law.
+Public Safety Peace Officers receive training in accordance with the New Yok State Division of Criminal Justice Services (NYS DCJS) training requirements for Public Safety Officers.
+Officers also participate in continual inservice training to maintain state compliance.
 At Queens College, incidents of a criminal nature that are reported to a Peace Officer are referred, with the complainant's consent, to the New York City Police Department.
-The Public Safety Department conducts administrative investigations involving CUNY policies, rules and regulations.
-These investigations may involve students, staff, and visitors on college property.
-Appropriate referrals necessitating further review and action may be made to the Student Affairs and/or Human Resources.
+The Public Safety Department conducts administrative investigations involving CUNY policies, rules, and regulations.
+These investigations may involve faculty, students, staff, and visitors on college property.
+Appropriate referrals necessitating further review and action may be made to the Office of Compliance and Diversity, Student Affairs, and/or Human Resources departments.

-The Department consists of 1 Director, 2 Lieutenants, 5 Sergeants, 2 Specialists and 10 Peace Officers assigned to patrol the campus.
-Additionally, the college employs 30 Campus Security Assistants who are assigned to parking lots and other fixed posts.
-These Officers are licensed as NYS Licensed Security Guards and do not have arrest powers (outside of the powers of a private citizen).
+The Department consists of 1 Director, 2 Lieutenants, 5 Sergeants, 8 Corporals, 2 Specialists, and 6 Peace Officers assigned to patrol the campus.
+Additionally, the college employs 20 Campus Security Assistants who are assigned to parking lots and other fixed posts.
+These Security Assistants are certified as NYS Licensed Security Guards and do not have arrest powers (outside of the powers of a private citizen).

-The Public Safety Department also oversees the electronic intrusion alarm system that protects various buildings and monitors approximately 266 security surveillance cameras to ensure the safety of the college community.
-Supplementing these campus security systems are Emergency Pull Boxes that have been installed in hallways, stairways, restrooms and Emergency Assistance Call Boxes that are conspicuously located on campus grounds.
+The Public Safety Department also oversees the electronic intrusion alarm system that protects various buildings and monitors approximately 289 security surveillance cameras to ensure the safety of the college community.
+Supplementing these campus security systems are emergency pull boxes that have been installed in hallways, stairways, and restrooms, and emergency assistance call boxes that are conspicuously located on campus grounds.